toptal/chewy/README.md

 ### Client settings

-There are two ways to configure the Chewy client: the `Chewy.settings` hash and `chewy.yml`
+There are two ways to configure the Chewy client:

+* via the hash `Chewy.settings`
+* via the configuration file `chewy.yml`

-You can create this file manually or run `rails g chewy:install`.
+You can create `chewy.yml` manually or run `rails g chewy:install` to generate it.

 ```ruby
 # config/initializers/chewy.rb